forcepusher/forcepusher/README.md

 Don't get me wrong, AI is a great tool to get stuff done fast, but it's dum as hell and have to be carefully guided.

 Current Transformers LLM architecture is basically T9 text prediction from old phones, and models are just dictionaries.
 Repeatedly tap on your phone's text predictions - this is the current state of AI.
-We need hybrid models.
+We need hybrid conception-text models.
 But autocomplete was always a good tool anyway.
 Now with proper expectations you're ready to start building.

 Oh, BTW.
 Stop using cloud AI services, start with your own local LMStudio/ComfyUI machine.
 Save monies.